Discrimination in Housing

 - Family status

 - Sexual orientation

 - Disability or the presence of a service animal

 - Status as a victim of domestic abuse, sexual assault or stalking

-The statute of limitations for filing a complaint is 300 days from the date the action was taken or the individual was made aware the action was taken.
+The statute of limitations for filing a complaint is one year from the date the action was taken or the individual was made aware the action was taken.

 The Wisconsin Fair Housing Law applies to many aspects of housing, which may include rental housing, single and multi-family homes, apartments, leases, home buying, homebuilding, real estate, condominimums and their associates, mobile homes, manufactured homes, financing of housing and housing insurance.